ARMmbed/mbed-os-5-docs/docs/advanced/config_system.md

 `mbed_config.h` will be included automatically by the toolchain in all compiled sources, so you'll have access to the configuration data without having to include `mbed_config.h` manually.

 *Do not edit mbed_config.h manually*.
-It will be overwritten the next time you compile or export your project and all your changes will be lost.
+It will be overwritten the next time you compile or export your project, and all your changes will be lost.